• WORKS

 Thank you to the Lakeview Roscoe Village Chamber of Commerce for allowing me to create these pieces.

-"In Cahoots" - LOOT 2022 by Eric Lee
+"In Cahoots" - LOOT 2022

 “In Cahoots” was a one day event in Chicago’s Pilsen neighborhood on Dec 10th 2022.
 LOOT is a unique collaborative venture bringing artists together to create currencies out of art mediums: paintings, sculptures and prints.